lorenz10/docker-peercoind/README.md

 ### Share Images across devices :computer:

-You can manually export and share your Docker Images with `docker save tempura > my-image.tar` and you can load them on another machine using `docker load < my-image.tar`.
+You can create a Docker Account and add a new [Repository](https://docs.docker.com/docker-hub/repos/) where you can pull and push Images, or you can manually export and share your Docker Images with `docker save tempura > my-image.tar` and load them on another machine using `docker load < my-image.tar`.

 ### References :books: